Why Should I Use Proofing & Approvals in Project Management Software?

 The ability to maintain an audit trail

-Have you ever been in a situation where you were asked who approved a particular change, and you had to go scrolling back through hundreds of emails, trying to find the right thread?
+Have you ever been asked who approved a particular change, and you had to scroll through hundreds of emails, trying to find the right thread?

 Not only is it time-consuming, but there’s a huge risk that the approval email can go missing or be deleted accidentally.
-Plus what if the approval email was only sent to one person, and that person is out sick, on vacation, or working in another job?
-Then you’d have to rely on IT to try to dredge through old records for it.
+What if the approval email was only sent to one person, and that person is out sick, on vacation, or working elsewhere?
+You’d have to rely on IT to dredge through old records for it.

 Greater efficiency for creators, reviewers, and approvers

 With markup tools right in your project management software, you can seamlessly connect your creators, editors, and approvers in one location.
 This means less duplication of files, a clearer history of changes, better versioning control, and more efficient storage.

 According to a McKinsey report, employees spend almost two hours every day searching for and gathering information.
 This means that having a single source of truth saves everyone time.

 Reviewers can make comments directly in the file as they’re reviewing it.
 Not only does this save time, but creators can more easily see exactly what needs to be changed.